Ulcerative colitis (UC) is a form of irritable bowel disease (IBD). It causes inflammation in the large intestine, which is called the colon.

 Having UC increases your risk of getting colorectal cancer.
 Your risk starts to increase after you’ve had the disease for eight to 10 years.

-But your chances of actually getting this cancer are still slim.
+But your chances of actually getting this cancer are .
 Most people with ulcerative colitis won’t get colorectal cancer.

 11. Surgery is a possibility